Pakistan protests ease as rival leaders seek negotiated settlement

 Just outside the assembly, the protest site was quiet, with activists resting on the grass or sleeping in tents.

-But the center of the capital remained paralyzed, with many streets blocked by police.
+But the centre of the capital remained paralysed, with many streets blocked by police.
 Some residents were alarmed by the emergence of checkpoints staffed by protesters wielding clubs on the central street leading to main government buildings.

 (Editing by Robert Birsel)